EPAENERGYSTAR/epathermostat/docs/tutorial.rst

    dry-bulb temperature data.
 This temperature data will be used to determine the bounds of the heating and cooling season over which metrics will be computed.
-For more information on the mapping between ZIP codes and weather stations, please see the `eemeter.location <http://eemeter.readthedocs.org/en/latest/eemeter.html#module-eemeter.location>`_ package.
+For more information on the mapping between ZIP codes and weather stations, please see `eemeter.weather.location <https://eemeter.readthedocs.io/en/latest/weather.html#eemeter.weather.location.zipcode_to_climate_zone>`_.

 .. [#] Should not include runtime for auxiliary or emergency heat - this should be provided separately in the columns `emergency_heat_HH` and